 The Every Body is Beautiful Project Digital Course

-This digital course, offered in collaboration with our non-profit partner Ophelia's Place, is a 4 month online course, designed to help you gain a deeper understanding around eating disorder prevention and intervention, and strengthen your sense of body respect on both a personal and collective level.
+This digital course, offered in collaboration with our non-profit partner Ophelia's Place, is designed to help you gain a deeper understanding around eating disorder prevention and intervention, and strengthen your sense of body respect on both a personal and collective level.

 We do this by looking at some of the core foundations of understanding eating disorders and diet culture, how these things are connected are perpetuated within our society, deep diving into some of the socio-cultural factors that keep us stuck individually and collectively in disordered eating and body oppression, and exploring ways to shape change in our communities.